-- File type:
+• File type:

 - Field name of the primary key:

 - Duplicates for the primary field key:

 - Alternate index keys:

 - The file name for the domain and record definitions:

 Plunge right in.
-Do not be afraid of making mistakes, because mistakes are erasable, either just after you make them or later, when the process is complete.
+Do not be afraid of making mistakes, because mistakes are correctable at any time.